haplo/genplis/README.md

 - [x] Implement filtering logic
 - [x] Filter files in collection
 - [x] Generate playlists (MVP complete!)
+- [x] Display tags when receiving a file as parameter (useful for creating rules or debugging)
+- [ ] pre-commit
 - [ ] Tests
-- [ ] pre-commit
 - [ ] Documentation
 - [ ] Publish to PyPI! 🚀
 - [ ] Example systemd files and instructions on how to run periodically
-- [ ] Display tags when receiving a file as parameter (useful for creating rules or debugging)
 - [ ] Parallel parsing of files
 - [ ] Support narrowing of valid tag names
 - [ ] Optimize memory usage